Tibi19/isave-finances-apk/README.md

 # iSave
 iSave is an android application for tracking your finances.
+[Download APK here](https://github.com/Tibi19/isave-finances-apk/releases/download/v1.0.0-beta/isave.apk).

 It uses the _**budget organizer**_, a feature that is psychologically designed to help you take better decisions and motivate you to save more.
 The budget organizer breaks up your overall budget into smaller, bite-sized budgets.
 Just like your budget is over a set period of time, it is divided over smaller intervals of time.